banzaicloud/kurun/README.md

 - Just like `go run main.go` but executed inside Kubernetes with one command.
 - Just like `kubectl port-forward ...` just the other way around!
+- Just like `kubectl apply -f pod.yaml` but images are built from local source code.

 ### Synopsis